United Airlines shares lose altitude after weak 1Q forecast - WTMJ

 United CEO Scott Kirby downplayed the importance of short-term predictions about travel demand.

 “I know we have created a fair bit of angst among investors by not being willing to say that we think the inflection point on demand is right around the corner, 60 days away,” Kirby told analysts.
-“The turning point is coming, and while our base case is that the turning point is coming a little bit later than maybe some others think, that turning point is coming, and it’s going to come at the same time for all airlines.”
+“While our base case is that the turning point is coming a little bit later than maybe some others think, that turning point is coming, and it’s going to come at the same time for all airlines.”

-Shares of Chicago-based United Airlines Holdings Inc. fell 5.5% in afternoon trading, while Delta and other major U.S. airline stocks were down between 2% and 3%.
+Shares of Chicago-based United Airlines Holdings Inc. fell 5.7%, while Delta and other major U.S. airline stocks lost between 1% and 2%.

 Rising rates of new virus cases, the slow pace of vaccinations, and the discovery of new variants of the virus have halted a recovery in air travel that started in May and lasted into the fall.
 Except for around Thanksgiving and Christmas, U.S. air travel has stubbornly remained down more than 60% from a year earlier.